joshi27s/Large-BVAR-with-Covid-Volatility/README.md

 ## Independence Statement

 This package, accompanying research paper, codes and supplementary materials are not affiliated with, endorsed from or sponsored by Amazon.com, its subsidiaries or its employees.
-I independently wrote the functions of the package for research purposes prior to joining Amazon.com.
-This package contains no proprietary information and all the functions are mapped one-to-one with the publicly-available MATLAB codes that I had written before my internship at Amazon.
+I independently wrote the functions of the package for research purposes before joining Amazon.com.
+Prior to my internship at Amazon, I had mapped the python functions one-to-one with the publicly-available MATLAB functions.
 I am solely responsible for any omissions or errors.